TURKEY INSIGHT: Hospital building consortium latest creditor to go for a high stakes restructuring

 Ferit Sahenk, head of Dogus, has depleted his stakes in Garanti Bank to Spain’s banking group BBVA for billions of dollars with perfect timing but he has not paid his debts to banks, including Garanti, as yet.

-Turkey’s largest restructuring deal worth of $6.5bn was struck by Yildiz Holding, which in 2018 has spent billions of dollars on buying leading confectionery makers in the US and Europe.
+Turkey’s largest restructuring deal worth of $6.5bn was struck in 2018 by Yildiz Holding, which has spent billions of dollars on buying leading confectionery makers in the US and Europe.

 Earlier this month, unnamed people “familiar with the matter” told Bloomberg that Dogus was in talks with lenders to delay repayments on €2.3bn of debt that was restructured in April 2019.